GENERAL COMMENTARY article

-- 1Department of Advanced Biomedical Sciences, University of Naples Federico II, Italy
+- Department of Advanced Biomedical Sciences, Federico II University, Napoli, Italy

-Historical point of view
+Historical Point of View

-In their paper, Vishnolia et al. exploited the possibilities of this model to highlight that two genes, CNNM2 and NT5C2, identified by GWAS at the human 10q24.32 locus, among other putative genes (CYP17A1, BORCS7, AS3MT, CNNM2, and NT5C2), predispose to hypertension .
+In their paper, Vishnolia et al. exploited the possibilities of this model to highlight that two genes, CNNM2 and NT5C2, identified by GWAS at the human 10q24.32 locus, among other putative genes (CYP17A1, BORCS7, AS3MT, CNNM2, and NT5C2), predispose to hypertension (25).
 They show that all genes encompassed in the human chromosome 10q24.32, CAD, and BP locus are highly conserved between zebrafish and humans.
 Using zebrafish morpholino-dependent knock-down and specific knock-out, they demonstrate that higher blood flow, increased arterial pulse, and elevated linear velocity are observed in larvae with genetic removal of CNNM2 and NT5C2.
 In this condition, ramipril, a commonly used antihypertensive drug, failed to increase blood flow.
 These data not only confirm the involvement of CNNM2 and NT5C2 genes in the development of hypertension but also propose the zebrafish model as a potential tool for anti-hypertensive drug screening, allowing to associate drugs treatment with a specific genetic mutation.

 An interesting finding of this study is also the reciprocal regulation of these genes since the Authors show that NT5C2 knock-out induces downregulation of CNNM2 and conversely CNNM2 knock-out leads to a reduction of NT5C2 expression.
 Besides supporting the triggering role of these genes in hypertension, these findings also suggest a negative feedback regulation of hypertension-related genes that could, in part, explain a large amount of identified genetic variants without a strong association with the hypertensive phenotype.

 The Authors also show that the knock-out models were associated with impaired renal function, high levels of renin, and significantly increased expression of the ren gene, suggesting that defects in the renin-angiotensin-aldosterone signaling pathway could be the culprit of NT5C2 and CNNM2 dependent increase of blood flow parameters.
-These findings are in line with the literature showing that impaired activation of the renin-angiotensin-aldosterone system (RAAS) is associated with hypertension [35; 36].
+These findings are in line with the literature showing that impaired activation of the renin-angiotensin-aldosterone system (RAAS) is associated with hypertension (35, 36).
 Furthermore, they validate the use of this model that is also able to recapitulate in principle the target organ damage observed in hypertension.

 The future direction for the use of this model let us envisage a new era of therapeutics for hypertension, that could take advantage of gene targeting.
 Of mice, zebrafishes and men is going to be the tale for hypertension research in the immediate future.